patrickmmartin/2.8284271247461900976033774484194/article.md

 ooh ooh! _extra discussion fuel_ - which base might be better?
 TODO(PMM) I have no idea

+## Moving onto Search Algorithms

+To go completely "in depth" on this would require a discussion of convergence criteria and how one would guarantee an iterative solution actually completes.
+TODO(PMM) - convergence tests and rules of thumbs

 ### Babylonian [babylonian]
-The graphical explanation: iterative search for square root by successive reduction of difference between the 2 sides of a shape with the area of val.
+The graphical explanation: iterative search for square root by successive reduction of difference in length between the 2 sides of a rectangle with the area of val.

 	pick side
 	derive other_side by A / side